Multi-Agent Diverse Generative Adversarial Networks

 \section{Experiments}

-We show the efficacy of our framework on both synthetic and real-world datasets.
-First of all, we use a simple 1D mixture of Gaussian distribution to show that our framework is able to capture diverse modes.
-Next, we perform experiments on Stacked/Compositional MNIST dataset (1000 modes) and compare our methods with several known variants of GANs such as DCGAN \cite{radford2015unsupervised}, WGAN \cite{arjovsky2017wasserstein}, BEGAN \cite{berthelot2017began}, GoGAN \cite{juefei2017gang}, Unrolled GAN \cite{metz2017unrolledGAN} and Mode-Reg GAN \cite{che2016mode}.
-Furthermore, we also created another baseline, called {\em MA-GAN (Multi-Agent GAN)}, which is a trivial extension of GAN with multiple generators and one discriminator.
-As opposed to MAD-GAN, MA-GAN is simple Multi-Agent architecture without the modification in the discriminator's objective function.
-This comparison will allow us to better understand the effect of explicitly enforcing diversity in MAD-GAN's objective.
-We use KL-divergence \cite{kullback1951information} and number of modes recovered \cite{che2016mode} as the criterion for comparison and show superior results compared to all other methods.
-In addition, we show diverse generations for the challenging tasks of `image-to-image translation'~\cite{isola2016image2image} (we compare with InfoGAN in this setup), `multi-view data generation', and `face generation'. {\em Note that the image-to-image translation objective is known to learn the delta distribution, thus, it is agnostic to the input noise vector.
-However, we show that MAD-GAN is able to produce highly plausible diverse generations for this task.} In the end, we show that MAD-GAN is able to learn better feature space for the unsupervised representation learning task.
-We provide detailed overview of the CNN architectures, datasets, and the parameters used in our experiments in their respective references in Section~\ref{sec:architectures} at the end of this paper.
+We present an extensive quantitative and qualitative analysis of MAD-GAN on various synthetic and real-world datasets.
+First, we use a simple 1D mixture of Gaussians and also Stacked/Compositional MNIST dataset (1000 modes) to compare MAD-GAN with several known variants of GANs, such as DCGAN \cite{radford2015unsupervised}, WGAN \cite{arjovsky2017wasserstein}, BEGAN \cite{berthelot2017began}, GoGAN \cite{juefei2017gang}, Unrolled GAN \cite{metz2017unrolledGAN}, Mode-Reg GAN \cite{che2016mode} and InfoGAN \cite{chen2016infogan}.
+Furthermore, we created another baseline, called {\em MA-GAN (Multi-Agent GAN)}, which is a trivial extension of GAN with multiple generators and one discriminator.
+As opposed to MAD-GAN, MA-GAN has a simple Multi-Agent architecture without modifications to the objective of the discriminator.
+This comparison allows us to understand the effect of explicitly enforcing diversity in the objective of the MAD-GAN.
+We use KL-divergence \cite{kullback1951information} and number of modes recovered \cite{che2016mode} as the criterion for comparisons and show superior results compared to all the other methods.
+Additionally, we show diverse generations for the challenging tasks of {\em image-to-image translation}~\cite{isola2016image2image}, {\em diverse-class data generation}, and face generation.
+It is non-trivial to devise a metric to evaluate diversity on these high quality generation tasks, so we perform qualitative assessment.
+Note that, the image-to-image translation objective is known to learn the delta distribution, thus, it is agnostic to the input noise vector.
+However, we show that MAD-GAN is able to produce highly plausible diverse generations for this task.
+In the end, we show the efficacy of MAD-GAN in unsupervised feature representation learning task.
+We provide detailed overview of the architectures, datasets, and the parameters used in our experiments in the Appendix~\ref{sec:architectures}.